 Finding, creating and using free sound effects for YouTube videos

-So, you’re a YouTuber and are making great videos, or are about to get started on your creative journey.
+So, you’re on the look out for YouTube sound effects for your videos and just don’t know where to start?
+Well, you’ve come to the right place.
 There are so many things you need to master to make your videos shine and be engaging and interesting to your audience.
 One of those things is the sound… and there’s a lot to know.
 So in this guide, we’ll discuss what type of sound effects you can use and for what purpose, where to find them or how to create them and how to use them legally.

 What type of sound effects are there and how should you use them?